One of the powerful marketing tools a comedian can have at their disposal is online videos of their stand-up comedy.

 Let’s assume you were a famous headlining comedian and can make an audience laugh so hard that their sides hurt the next day.

-But you walk out on stage for a gig and there is ONE audience member sitting before you.
+But you walk out on stage for a gig and there 5 audience audience members sitting before you.

-Are you going to be able to generate 20-30 seconds of laughter each minute you are performing for that ONE audience member?
+Are you going to be able to generate 20-30 seconds of laughter each minute you are performing for 5 audience members?

 Not hardly, no matter how funny you may be in front of an audience of 500+ people.
 TV credits won’t help.
 Past movie roles won’t help.
 Worldwide fame and fortune won’t help when it comes to getting the big laughs.

 Why?
-Because with just one person present, the audience dynamics are not in the room to generate headliner laughter as a stand-up comedian.
+Because with just a few people present, the audience dynamics are not in the room to generate headliner laughter as a stand-up comedian.

 This situation is no different when an average viewer watches a stand-up comedy video alone — the audience dynamics (along with the contagious nature of laughter) are missing.